MC5: 1968–1969: Kick Out the Jams

 The band performed as part of the protests against the Vietnam War at the 1968 Democratic National Convention in Chicago that were broken up by a police riot.
 The group's appearance at the convention is also notable for their lengthy performance.
-What was also notable was the fact that they were also the only musical band to perform during the 1968 DNC protests.
+What was also notable was that they were also the only musical band to perform during the 1968 DNC protests.
 In an interview featured in the documentary Get Up, Stand Up, Kramer reported that while many musicians were scheduled to perform at a day-long concert, only the MC5 initially appeared.
 The MC5 played for over eight hours straight.
 Of the other scheduled performers, Kramer stated in Get Up, Stand Up that only Neil Young actually arrived, though due to the chaos at the convention, Young didn't perform.
 Dennis Thompson alleged years later that Country Joe McDonald (of Country Joe and the Fish) was also present at the scene.
 However, aside from members of MC5, the only other singer who was acknowledged to have performed at the convention protests was protest folk singer Phil Ochs.
 According to the Bethel Woods Center for the Arts, Bruce Barthol was the only member of Country Joe and the Fish who was willing to perform, with other members of the band fearing a potential riot.